orellazri/droptext/README.md

 Demo: https://droptext.netlify.app/

+(The first request might take a few seconds since the server is on Heroku right now and spins down when idle)

 ## Usage

 In both the server and client directories, copy .env.example to .env and change the parameters accordingly.